ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 In this section we addressed another key success measure, asking ourselves questions about the proportion of activities on offer to adults, compared with those on offer to children.

-Again, we came at this in a number of different ways to help with our understanding, looking at:
+Again, we came at this in a number of different ways to help with our understanding, looking at
 - adult-only and child-only activities
 - mixed activities (those where both children and adults attended)

-It is worth noting in that the following ratio could not be calculated for all hubs, as there were:
+It is worth noting in that the following ratio could not be calculated for all hubs, as there were
 - 20 hubs with 0 child-only activities
 - 2 hubs with 0 child-only and 0 adult-only activities